jk367/personal_website/content/photos/riska 2.md

 draft: false
 ---

-riska is a writer friend from NYC.
+Riska is a writer friend from NYC.
 She's one of the smartest people I know.
 Also tells a lot of jokes, hard to keep track of whats true or not.